Shavonne Wong: Virtual models, NFTs, and digital art

+Artificial intelligence and installation work

 In 2024, Wong debuted Meet Eva Here, an interactive installation built around a conversational AI companion named "Eva."
 It premiered in the ArtScience Museum Singapore, then was later shown in ART SG 2025 and Taipei Dangdai 2025.
 There was also a performance lecture about it at Art Central 2025 (HK).
 Later, Wong's solo exhibition EVA was exhibited at The Columns Gallery, Singapore.

-Wong's digital works have been shown at the Cameroon Pavilion of the 59th Venice Biennale (2022), Art Dubai (2022) and SEA Focus, Singapore (2022).
-In September 2021, she and Dutch digital-fashion house The Fabricant created Vogue Singapore’s first NFT magazine cover, The RenaiXance Rising.
-She also collaborated with Marie Claire Arabia in 2023 and created 3D art models of Arab women which were exhibited in Paris.
-In 2025, she worked with Shu Uemura to create the first phygital collection.
+The same year her work was shown at Taipei Dangdai and Art Central in Hong Kong, and The Bubble We Call Home, a six-minute looping video on the tensions of growing up in Singapore, was included in Artist's Proof: Singapore at 60 at ARTSPACE@HeluTrans from 13 July to 17 August 2025.
+Also, in 2025, she worked with Shu Uemura to create the first phygital collection.

+In November 2025, Wong presented After Ophelia at Artverse Gallery in Paris, a two-part installation reinterpreting Ophelia from Shakespeare's Hamlet.
+Ophelia, Retold uses an AI-generated voice to read a collage of four centuries of commentary on the character, drawing on Shakespearean text, feminist criticism and Reddit posts.
+Ophelia, Reassembled is a single-channel video that distorts and reconstructs her likeness using 3D and AI tools, while deliberately retaining visible digital artefacts.